doctorfree/nvim-lazyman/README.md

 --
 -- Lualine, Tabline, and Winbar configuration
 --
--- The Lualine style can be "orig" or "test" conf.lualine_style = "orig"
+-- The Lualine style can be "free" or "onno" conf.lualine_style = "free"
--- Experimental separator for lualine components, can be "bubble" or "arrow" conf.lualine_separator = "bubble"
+-- Separator for 'onno' style lualine components, can be "bubble" or "arrow" conf.lualine_separator = "bubble"
 -- Enable fancy lualine components conf.enable_fancy = false
 -- The statusline (lualine), tabline, and winbar can each be enabled or disabled -- Enable statusline (lualine) conf.enable_statusline = true
--- Enable tabline
+-- Enable status in tabline
-conf.enable_tabline = true
+conf.enable_status_in_tab = false
 -- Enable winbar with navic location
 -- Can be one of "barbecue", "standard", or "none"
 -- Barbecue provides a clickable navic location, standard has more info